nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * `list -pa` Lists all patients in records.
 * `list -sp` Lists all specialists in records.

-### Locating persons by their attributes: `find`
+### Locating patients or specialists by their attributes: `find`

-Finds persons whose attributes contain any of the given keywords.
+Finds patients or specialists whose attributes contain any of the given keywords.
 Multiple attributes can be searched at once, the result will display any person with all attributes containing any of the corresponding keywords in the command.

 Format: `find -PERSON_TYPE [PREFIX/KEYWORDS]`

 * All prefixes are optional.
-Hence, calling `find -PERSON_TYPE` (without any prefixes) will result in all person of the specified type being listed.
+Hence, entering `find -PERSON_TYPE` (without any prefixes) will result in all person of the specified type being listed.
 * The search is case-insensitive.
   * e.g `hans` will match `Hans`
 * The order of the keywords does not matter.